databricks/bundle-examples/knowledge_base/dashboard_nyc_taxi/README.md

 ```

 Any remote modifications of a dashboard are noticed by the `deploy` command and require
-you to explicitly acknowledge that remote changes are overwritten by local changes.
+you to acknowledge that remote changes can be overwritten by local changes.
 It is therefore recommended to run the `generate` command before running the `deploy` command.
 Otherwise, you may lose your remote changes.